 Used requests - a number of requests to AntiFraud service that is already used.

 Requests available - a total number of requests to AntiFraud service that you are allowed to make with your current AntiFraud subscription key.

-AntiFraud service subscription key is valid for a limited number of times.
-As soon as your AntiFraud service subscription key expires, you will be notified about it by a warning message in the AntiFraud service subsection of the Order details page:
+AntiFraud service subscription key is valid a limited number of times.
+As soon as your AntiFraud service subscription key expires, your online store will notify you about it by a warning message in the AntiFraud service subsection of the Order details page:

 'Warning!
 AntiFraud service key expired!
 You can purchase AntiFraud Service subscription here or get your free trial key here (if it has not been used)'

 If you get this message and want to continue using AntiFraud, order a new AntiFraud service subscription key from X-Cart.